 Can landlords still use Section 21 to evict tenants?

-Yes, landlords can still use Section 21 to terminate tenancies and evict tenants.
+Yes, landlords can still use Section 21 to terminate tenancies and evict tenants as the Renters Reform Bill is not yet law.
 However, they must serve a valid Section 21 Notice.
 Most of the administrative requirements can also be rectified, as explained above.

 Watch this space – I will keep this article updated.